Tick Bites & Lyme Disease | My Family's Story

 Treatment for Lyme Disease

-In June 2014, a second nephew was treated for Lyme Disease.
+In June 2014, my son Taevan was treated for Lyme Disease.
 He does not remember being bitten by a tick, so his initial symptoms were undiagnosed.
-Unlike his brother (the one mentioned above), his symptoms were severe.
-He experienced a temperature of 105oF, body aches, chills, disorientation, nausea, mind-numbing migraines, profound joint pain, sensitivity to light, lack of coordination, vertigo, stiff neck, Bell’s palsy and extreme fatigue.
+Unlike his step-brother (the one mentioned above), his symptoms were severe.
+He experienced a temperature of 105oF, body aches, chills, disorientation, nausea, mind-numbing migraines, profound joint pain, sensitivity to light, lack of coordination, vertigo, stiff neck, Bell’s palsy (paralysis of one side of his face) and extreme fatigue.
 He could barely move!
 Meningitis was ruled out fairly quickly, and our whole family was so frightened because we had no idea what was going on.

-Five days later, and 3 trips to the hospital, a large bullseye rash came up on his leg.
+Five days and three trips to the hospital later, a large bullseye rash appeared on his leg.
 It was a huge relief to find out what it was.
-Unfortunately, dealing with 2 doctors at the hospital led to a discrepancy in diagnosis – even after the bullseye rash appeared.
+Unfortunately, dealing with two different doctors at the hospital led to a discrepancy in diagnosis – even after the bullseye rash appeared.

-My sister advocated that my nephew be treated for Lyme Disease and he was placed on the oral antibiotic Teva-Doxycycline.
-Within 24 hours his fever started to diminish and his symptoms calmed a bit.
-It took 2 months to fully recover, though he was well on his way to feeling better within 72 hours.
+Given the severity of his symptoms, I advocated for my son to be treated for Lyme Disease with allopathic treatment, and he was placed on the oral antibiotic Teva-Doxycycline.
+Within 24-hours, his fever started to diminish and his symptoms calmed a bit.
+It took two months before he felt he was on the road to recovery, though he was well on his way to feeling better within 72-hours.
+In this case, I believe the antibiotics were a very useful and important tool in quickly addressing the infection.

-My nephew underwent testing for Lyme Disease.
-We waited for 2 months to get the results and they came back negative.
+A couple of days after the antibiotic treatment began, my son underwent testing for Lyme Disease.
+We waited for two months to get the results and they came back negative.
 Fortunately, he didn't need to wait that long for treatment!

 Holistic support for treating Lyme Disease

-As soon as my nephew began antibiotic treament for Lyme Disease, my sister started to support him with supplements and holistic therapists (chiropractor, osteopath, acupuncturist and massage therapist).
-Because of her extensive investigation and research into Lyme Disease, she pulled out all the stops; she knew that Lyme Disease could take a real toll.
+As soon as my son began antibiotic treatment for Lyme Disease, I started to support him with supplements and holistic therapists (chiropractor, osteopath, acupuncturist and massage therapist).
+Because of my extensive investigation and research into Lyme Disease, I pulled out all the stops.
+I was aware that Lyme Disease could take its toll as I knew many other people in the Ottawa Valley of Ontario, Canada had been profoundly affected by the condition.
+Unfortunately, we live at ground zero for Lyme Disease for Ontario, Canada.
+This was something that took a long time for our community figure out.
+As a result, every household I know in our community has felt the impact.

-Below is a list of the holistics supports she used to treat her son's symptoms.
+Below is a list of the holistic supports I used to treat my son's symptoms.
 I provide this list for information only.
 It is not meant as a recommendation for treatment.
-Please do your own investigative work and discuss these treatments with your Naturopathic Doctor or Holistic Medical Doctor prior to using them.
+Please do your own investigative work and discuss these treatments with your Naturopathic Doctor or Holistic Medical Doctor before using them.

 - Strict no-sugar, no-grain, Paleo-Keto Diet to deny the disease anything to live on!
-Consider the delicious protocol laid out in my book, Hot Detox.
-You may need to remove all sweeteners and remain on a low carbohydrate protocol for an extended period of time.
+(Consider the delicious protocol laid in Julie's book, Hot Detox.)
+My son needed to remove all sweeteners and remain on a low carbohydrate protocol for an extended period of time.

 - Celt Immuno-Care – 1 tablet, 2Xs daily.

 - AlliMax Garlic – 4 capsules per day.
-Helps to kill stubborn infections and parasites.
+This helps to kill stubborn infections and parasites.

-- Wobenzyme – Start with 1 tablet and work up to 4 tablets.
-Take in the AM on a completely empty stomach with 8 oz of water.
-Helps to break down the bacteria biofilm.
+- Wobenzyme – He started with 1 tablet and worked up to 4 tablets.
+It was taken in the AM on an empty stomach with 8 oz of water.
+It helps to break down the bacteria biofilm that protects the microbe.

-- Digestive Enzyme – Helps digest your food when your digestive system is compromised.
+- Digestive Enzyme – These help to digest food when the digestive system is compromised.

 - Curcumin Active by AOR – 2 capsules per day.
-Helps reduce inflammation.
+This helps to reduce inflammation.

-- Ascenta Nutra-Sea HP – 1 tbsp per day.
-Helps support your nervous system, bowel, joints and brain fuction.
+- NutraSea HP – 1 tbsp per day.
+This helps to support the nervous system, bowel, joints and brain function.

 - Lyme Ease by Harmonic Arts – 30 drops in water, 2Xs daily.
-Helps support you immune system with Cat's Claw, Andrographis, Smilax, Ashwagandha, Teasel Root and Japanese Knotweed.
+This formula helps to support the immune system with Cat's Claw, Andrographis, Smilax, Ashwagandha, Teasel Root and Japanese Knotweed.
+Some practitioners suggest taking these herbs separately as the dose of each herb might need to be adjusted according to the person's needs.

 - St. John’s Wort 350mg – 2 capsules, 2Xs daily.
-Helps support your nervous system.
+This helps support and repair the nervous system.

 - Advanced B Complex by AOR – 3 capsules in the AM.
-Helps support your nervous system.
+This helps support and repair the nervous system.

 - Ortho-Adapt by AOR – 4 capsules in the AM.
-Helps support your nervous system.
+This helps support and repair the nervous system.

 - B6 100mg – 1 tablet in the AM.
-Helps support your nervous system.
+Again, this helps support and repair the nervous system.

 - Tissue Salt: Magnesia Phosphorica – 4 tablets, 4Xs daily.